lovingzw/helicopter/README.md

 Loop

-2. If status = 0, do step 3; Else, do step 8
+2. If status = 0, do step 3; Else, jump to step 8

-3. If the difference of price changing rate satisfies with the condition of transaction fee rate, do step 4
+3. If the difference of price changing rate satisfies with the condition of transaction fee rate, do step 4; Else, jump to step 7

 4. Set status = 1